DimaZeland/DimaZeland/README.md

 # Hi, I'm Dmitriy 👋
 Software Engineer with more than 1 years of commertial experience.
 I have well knowledge in backend development on Java.
-In general worked with monolitic, microservice and serverless arthitectures.
 Most of my work is in developing software for trading in financial markets.

 <p align='center'>
    <a href="https://github-readme-stats.vercel.app/api?username=DimaZeland3&show_icons=true&count_private=true"><img